gojko/cloudfront-ab-testing/article.md

 # Cheap and scalable A/B testing with CloudFront

-A single change in HTML improved our homepage conversion rates by 18%.
+A single change in HTML improved our homepage conversion rates by 18%, and almost doubled our recent growth.
 Implementing the change was trivial.
-Finding what to change,  confirming it was the right thing, and that it had no negative side-effects, well that was a lot more difficult.
+Finding what to change was a lot more difficult, particularly confirming that it was the right thing, and that it had no negative side-effects.
 Of course, the answer was to run an A/B test (actually a bunch of tests).
 A/B testing was the secret superpower of tech giants in early 2000s.
 After Googlers helped the Obama campaign tweak email messaging in the 2007 US presidential elections, the technique entered everyday jargon, and spun a whole new industry of expensive tools and services to help with online experiments.
-Tools that can help you run a high-risk test, scale to match a lot of traffic, and capture results with confidence, can easily cost five figures in dollars even to get started.
+Tools that can help you run a high-risk test at scale with confidence can easily cost five figures in dollars to even get started.
 Or you can do what we did, and run everything inside CloudFront and CloudWatch, almost for free.
 Here's how.

 ## Making high-risk changes at scale

 At [Narakeet](https://www.narakeet.com), we help people build video and audio files easily using realistic text to speech.
 During the past year, our web site traffic grew by roughly 100 times.
 Active usage increased from 150-200 conversion tasks per day to roughly 100.000 daily conversions, about 500-600x year-on-year growth.
 Luckily we built everything to auto-scale on AWS, so the technical side of growing was smooth.
-But with such a surge in usage, our user base expanded significantly, and the messaging we had on the homepage no longer suited the larger audience.
+As user base expanded, and the messaging on our homepage no longer suited the larger audience.
 Search engines kept sending us more and more people, but the old homepage didn't capture their interest.
-We could see a change in preferences, different types of workflows and content becoming popular, and wanted to tweak the homepage messaging to match the new needs.
+We could see a change in user preferences, with different types of workflows and content becoming popular.
+We wanted to tweak the homepage messaging to match the new needs.
 However, there was also a big risk of any change causing negative side-effects which we could not even predict.

-What product management thinks users will do and what actually happens with real people doesn't necessarily always match.
-In fact, the seminal research paper [Online Experimentation at Microsoft](https://www.microsoft.com/en-us/research/publication/online-experimentation-at-microsoft/) suggests that "only about 1/3 of ideas improve the metrics they were designed to improve," and an almost equal number actually create a negative impact.
+A dirty little secret of modern software product management is that nobody really knows what is going to happen with a proposed change.
+What product managers think their users will do, and what real people actually end up doing, don't necessarily always match.
+In fact, the seminal research paper [Online Experimentation at Microsoft](https://www.microsoft.com/en-us/research/publication/online-experimentation-at-microsoft/) suggests that "only about 1/3 of ideas improve the metrics they were designed to improve," and an equal number actually create a negative impact.
 At Google, choosing one [blue shade over another](https://www.theguardian.com/technology/2014/feb/05/why-google-engineers-designers) famously prevented a 200 million dollar mistake, with the final choice contradicting the request of design experts.
-After three years of work, we finally found a growth engine that produced results, and definitely did not want to throw a spanner in the works.
-But with the right messaging, we thought that it could perform even better.
+After three years of work, Narakeet finally found a growth engine that produced results.
+With the right messaging, we thought that it could perform even better.
+But a bad decision about that could easily throw a spanner in the works.
 To make a decision like that, the most powerful tool in our arsenal today is an A/B test.

 ![Usage growth at Narakeet during 2022, with the key time point after we changed messaging on the homepage as a result of the A/B test](task-graph.png)

+_Usage growth at Narakeet during 2022, with the key time point after we changed messaging on the homepage as a result of the A/B test_

 ## Running A/B tests with CloudFront

 At the most basic level, an A/B test is a way to prove (or disprove) a hypothesis with a fork in the road for users.
-Some users see one variant of a button, message or a whole page, and some users see another.
-After that, something tracks user activity, and collects information on whether the groups behaved significantly differently.
-An A/B test reduced business risk by temporarily increasing technical complexity, which means it can also introduce technical risks.
-There are a few important risks that need to be managed:
+Some users see one variant of a button, a message or a whole page, and some users see another.
+After that, the system tracks user activity and collects information on whether the groups behaved differently.
+An A/B test reduces business risk by temporarily increasing technical complexity, which means it can also introduce technical risks.
+There are a few important risks that need to be managed with such tests, especially related to Web pages:

-- dynamically changing content after the page loads can impact [Core Web Vitals](https://support.google.com/webmasters/answer/9205520?hl=en) (especially layout shifts), which in late 2022 became one of the critical factors for Google search ranking
+- Dynamically changing content after a page loads can impact [Core Web Vitals](https://support.google.com/webmasters/answer/9205520?hl=en) (especially layout shifts), which in late 2022 became one of the critical factors for Google search ranking.
-- additional page content can impact page loading performance
+- Additional page content can impact page loading performance, which can also impact search ranking and user behaviour in general.
-- collecting sensitive interactions or information may have an impact on privacy/data sharing (especially for GDPR)
+- Collecting sensitive interactions or information may have an impact on privacy/data sharing (especially for GDPR).
-- tracking interactions and user goals can also impact system or page performance
+- Tracking interactions and user goals can also impact system or page performance, and if it introduces a significant delay, it can change how users behave during the test.
-- third-party content (cookies and scripts) can get blocked by browsers and browser extensions
+- Third-party content (cookies and scripts) can get blocked by browsers and browser extensions, making the test unreliable in case a large percentage of the audience blocks such content.

 With web tests in particular, A/B testing usually works by embedding a bit of JavaScript from a testing provider, unless you are a tech giant that can manage their own experimentation platform.
-This makes it easy to run tests, but it can get quite expensive at scale.
+This makes tests easy to run, but it can get quite expensive at scale.
 It may also not be entirely accurate for people turn off JavaScript, or if ad blockers or content blockers start flagging additional scripts.

 If your app is served using CloudFront, you can actually achieve everything just by tweaking routing.
-There is no need to pay for expensive third party services, add external scripts, and risk to user privacy.
+There is no need to pay for expensive third party services, add external scripts, and increase risk to user privacy.
 Even better, you can create a solution that doesn't depend on JavaScript at all.
 Provide two different static pages, and let users load one or another.
 Finally, if the test goal can be captured by a user visiting a web page (for example the registration or the purchase page), then CloudFront can also track the test performance, without any change to your application code.
+This means that there's no risk to changing user behaviour by introducing additional measurements in the app code.

 The key to unlock all these benefits are [CloudFront functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html).
-They are a way to do minor tweaks to requests and responses, including adding headers and cookies or changing request properties.
+They are a way to do minor tweaks to requests and responses at the edge of content delivery, including adding headers and cookies or changing request properties.
 There are two types of functions that are interesting for our case:

 - A "viewer request" function runs after CloudFront receives a request from a user, but before it tries to locate the content to serve back.
 - A "viewer response" function runs after CloudFront retrieves the content to serve, but before it sends the content to the user.